How the barometric altimeter works

 As you can see, we are starting to accumulate situations in which errors are added up, which can multiply throughout a workout.
 It's not perfect, but at least it's something functional and for most sports applications it's not a huge problem to not have accurate altitude data at the moment (because as you'll see later, this can be corrected once the activity is synchronized with your platform).

 The next scale in altitude measurement is the barometric altimeterThese are usually available in higher-end models or for use in the mountains.

 Its operation is much simpler than that of the GPS altimeter and it one of the most reliable ways to measure the altitude you are at, but that does not mean it is absolutely foolproof (it is not).

 The device uses the air pressure to determine the altitude.
 When you ascend the air pressure decreases (we have less air above us).
 Your watch or computer does the monitoring of the atmospheric pressure thanks to the barometerIf the pressure goes down, it means you are going up, and if the pressure goes up, it means you are going down.

-Based on that and the calibration you use, define what altitude you are at.
-What is that calibration you do?
-Well, first you "ask" the GPS and from there you take over.
+Based on that and on the calibration it uses, it defines at what altitude you are.
+What is the calibration it performs?
+Well, first it "asks" the GPS and from there it takes over.

 This is where the main problem with the barometric altimeter lies, and that is the starting data may be incorrectThat is why it is recommended manually calibrate the device at the beginning of the activity if you know the altitude of the starting point and avoid introducing that error from the beginning.